DWAK-ATTK/kh-av-helper/README.md

 # KH AV Helper
-Helper aplication for the A/V (sound) department at congregation meetings.
+Helper application for the A/V (sound) department at congregation meetings.

 # Requirements